Juerd/ESP-WiFiSettings/README.md

 Name to use as the hostname and SSID for the access point.

-By default, this is set to "esp32-123456" where 123456 is the hexadecimal representation of the device interface specific part of the ESP32's MAC address, in reverse byte order.
+By default, this is set to "esp32-123456" or "esp8266-123456" where 123456 is the hexadecimal representation of the device interface specific part of the ESP's MAC address, in reverse byte order.

 #### WiFiSettings.password